 The Drama stream is composed of 30 credit hours: 6 credit hours at the 100 level, 9 credit hours at the 200 level, 9 credit hours at the 300 level and 6 additional credit hours from a list of approved courses.
 Some of the cross-listed courses require a prerequisite of a least 3 credit hours of first year English.

-- Creative and unique programs you develop
+- Creative and unique programs the student develops.

 The program of study is proposed jointly by the student and a faculty advisor to the Faculty of Arts Interdisciplinary Studies Committee.
 Proposed programs of study will be reviewed on the basis of academic merit, the ability of Brandon University to accommodate the proposed program of study, and existing expertise within the Faculty and the University.
 Students shall normally submit proposals prior to the completion of 60 credit hours.